 4. Functional annotation and InterProScan

-We used Blast2GO to perform a functional annotation with default parameters and an InterProScan analysis of the TransDecoder predicted coding transcripts, as they were our new “coding transcriptome”.
+We used the Blast2GO methodology (Functional Analysis Module) to perform a functional annotation with default parameters and an InterProScan analysis of the TransDecoder predicted coding transcripts, as they were our new “coding transcriptome”.
 We followed these steps:

 - BlastX against SwissProt database.